Andy McCoy: Hanoi Rocks (1979–1985, 2001–2009)

 After McCoy left Pelle Miljoona Oy, he then joined Monroe in Hanoi Rocks, with another former-Pelle Miljoona Oy member, Sam Yaffa.
 At this point, the Hanoi Rocks line-up consisted of Michael Monroe (lead vocals), Andy McCoy (lead guitar), Nasty Suicide (rhythm guitar), Sam Yaffa (bass) and Swedish Gyp Casino (drums).

 Hanoi Rocks released their first album in 1981 titled Bangkok Shocks, Saigon Shakes, Hanoi Rocks, with nine out of ten tracks written by McCoy.
 The album was produced by Andy McCoy and Michael Monroe who were known as "The Muddy Twins".
 In 1982 Hanoi Rocks recorded and released their second studio album Oriental Beat in London.
-The original cover's back side featured Andy McCoy's then girlfriend Anna's naked breasts painted blue and red with "Hanoi Roxx" written across it.
+The cover's back side was originally supposed to feature Andy McCoy's then girlfriend Anna's naked breasts painted blue and red with "Hanoi Roxx" written across it.

 After the album's release, the band moved to London the same year, and subsequently fired drummer Gyp Casino before hiring Hanoi Rocks fan Nicholas Dingley, better known as Razzle, as drummer.
 The line-up with Razzle is considered the definitive version of Hanoi Rocks.
 Later that year the band released Self Destruction Blues, which had Razzle on the cover, but he didn't play on the album, because it was actually a compilation of old singles.
 The tour for the album took the band to Asia for the first time.

 The next year 1983, the band released Back to Mystery City and after that, in 1984, the band worked with producer Bob Ezrin, and released Two Steps from the Move.
 Before this, McCoy had written most of the songs by himself, but for this album Bob Ezrin helped McCoy with the writing, along with Monroe.
 He also got some help with the lyrics from legendary Ian Hunter (of Mott The Hoople).

 After Razzle's death, Sam Yaffa left the band due to personal differences with McCoy (amongst other reasons he was now engaged to Anna, McCoy's former girlfriend known from the Oriental Beat cover).
 The band tried out new members (amongst them The Clash ex-drummer Terry Chimes and bassist René Berg), but things didn't work out, so the band disbanded in 1985.